 Yes, you can still ski this summer

 It’s okay, you’re not alone: we want to ski year round, too.
-While your non-skiing friends may give you side-eye for talking about snow in June or July, we’re toying with glacier skiing days, southern hemisphere ski trips and pondering whether sand or loose scree is slippy enough to give it a go.
+While your non-skiing friends may give you side-eye for talking about snow in June or July, we’re toying with glacier skiing days, Southern Hemisphere ski trips and pondering whether sand or loose scree is slippy enough to give it a go.

 Where can you still ski between mid-May and mid-November?